zhaoshenzhai/mathwiki/Notes/Indiscernibles.md

 ```

 <b>Remark.</b> We can order any sequence $A\subseteq M$ of order-indiscernibles by $a_i<a_j$ if $i<j$, and we often abuse notation by writing $I\subseteq M$.<span style="float:right;">$\blacklozenge$</span>

+<span style="color:pink">Need to learn Ehrenfeucht-Mostowski models/functor and connect with indiscernibility.</span>